This post may contain affiliate links. If you click and buy something that I recommend, I might receive a small

 “Docking a puppy’s tail involves cutting through muscles, tendons, as well as severing bone and cartilage connections.”

-It is also argued that a dog’s tail serves a critical role in social behavior, and by docking tails, you are removing a major communication tool between dogs.
+It is also argued that a dog’s tail serves a critical role in social behavior.
+By docking tails, you are removing a major communication tool between dogs.

 Can Corgis Be Born With Short Tails?